rohanvinkare/Design-Junction/user-details-password.md

 # You can creat users like below

-## Afer Registerning the first user to creat Admin you need to go to the Mongo Db databse and manually update the role as 1 and after that login again with same credaintals you will be redairected to admin-panel
+## After registering the first user to create an admin, you need to go to the MongoDB database and manually update the role to 1.
+After that, login again with the same credentials, and you will be redirected to the admin panel.

 # Admin Details